 The SEC has announced that it will phase out the secure email system currently being used to submit confidential draft registration statements for emerging growth companies under the JOBS Act.
 A new EDGAR-based system will be implemented soon.
 We will keep you posted on the change when it happens.

 The “Risk Factors” section of any disclosure document is vital to the protection of the issuer.
 Generations of securities lawyers and accountants have worked into the night to develop lists of risks that would make any sane potential investor run away screaming.
 Most of us have seen innumerable examples of conventional risk factors like competition, legal and regulatory changes, impact of the loss of key personnel and others.
 Many of these risk factors are virtually identical regardless of the issuer’s industry space, and it’s doubtful that many readers of disclosure materials pay much attention to these risk factors.

 With the passing of the Jumpstart Our Business Startups (JOBS) Act, the thresholds for whether a company must be public changed dramatically.
 This is particularly true for smaller banks and bank holding companies.
-The prior rule required registration with the SEC if the institution reached 500 or more holders of a single class of stock and… Continue Reading